Latthaphon2545/Tic-Tac-Toe/README.md

 ## Game Features
 ### Gameplay History
-The game records all gameplay data, including players, winners, date, and time.
+The game records all gameplay data, including players, winners, dates, and times.
 Players can view the gameplay history from the main menu.

 ### AI